Quick Links

 Marine Corps, mostly playing softball in my spare time, and, upon returning

-from Desert Storm, I realized that I needed to finish my education for my family.
+from a tour in Southwest Asia, I realized that I needed to finish my education for my family.
 I applied for a program where I was allowed to go to school full time while on active duty and was accepted.
-I finished by undergraduate by obtaining a Bachelor's of Science Degree in Criminal Justice Administration from this very school, graduating (Magna Cum Laude).
+I finished by undergraduate by obtaining a Bachelor's of Science Degree in Criminal Justice Administration graduating (Magna Cum Laude).

 Upon finishing my undergrad I was assigned to the Department of Defense

 Polygraph Institute and completed my 4 months of training there.
-Upon
+After

 completion of DODPI I was assigned as the polygraph examiner for the Marine